oconnor663/applied_crypto_2021_fall/sha256/readme.md

 Take a minute or two to review that logic and convince yourself it's correct.
-Then write a function like `padding(message_length)`, which takes the original **byte-length** of a message and returns the padding bytestring for that message.
+Then write a function like `padding(message_length)`, which takes the original **byte-length** of a message and returns the padding **bytestring** for that message.
 Your input for this problem is a list of message byte-lengths.
 For each of these, call your `padding()` function with that length as an argument and hex-encode the resulting padding bytes.
 (There are no message bytes to concatenate in this problem, just the padding bytes themselves.)
-Your output for this problem should be the list of hex-encoded padding strings.
+Your output for this problem should be the resulting list of hex-encoded padding strings.

+I recommend that you have your `padding()` function return raw bytes, and that you call it like `padding(...).hex()` for this problem.
+If you prefer to have your `padding()` function do hex-encoding internally, that's ok too, but then you'll need to remember to hex-decode its output in the following problems.

 **Input:** a list of message lengths, counted in bytes